ayarceb/ayarceb.github.io/_pages/about.md

 Research interests
 ======

-This work uses data assimilation (DA) techniques to integrate large-scale numerical models, satellite information, and data from different sources.DA techniques play a fundamental role in improving the system states that represent meteorological or chemical atmospheric conditions.
+My work uses data assimilation (DA) techniques to integrate large-scale numerical models, satellite information, and data from different sources.
+DA techniques play a fundamental role in improving the system states that represent meteorological or chemical atmospheric conditions.
 This allows us to incorporate different real observations into the models, taking advantage of these two sources of information: observations and mathematical models.

 Different Low Earth Orbit (LEO) satellites have been carrying sensors to monitor NO2 atmospheric concentrations since 1964.
 From Paul J. Crutzen's idea of having spectrometers onboard satellites, an open field in the study of atmospheric chemical composition was created.
 Chronologically appeared the Global Ozone Monitoring Experiment (GOME, (1996-2003), GOME2A (2007-), GOME2B (2013-)), the Scanning Imaging Absorption Spectrometer for Atmospheric Cartography (SCIAMACHY, 2002e2012), and the Ozone Monitoring Instrument (OMI).
 Each instrument generation has improved different data characteristics in the measured spectra, solving ratios and signal-to-noise problems and increasing spatial and temporal resolution.